17Q4MX2hmktmpuUKHFuoRmS5MfB5XPbhod/dropzone_ruby/README.md

     $ dropzone help

+Online help for individual commands can be obtained like so (example for `chat list`):

+    $ dropzone help chat list

 Fund a testnet key with tBTC or a mainnet key with BTC

 Create a seller or buyer profile